We have name recognition

 Dietetic interns spend 14 weeks in clinical settings where they provide medical nutrition therapy to a variety of populations under the supervision of an RDN.
 Six weeks are spent in food-service management operations, where interns apply their knowledge of menu planning, food science principles, food service systems management and quantity food production.

-You’ll also bring your knowledge of community-based nutrition programs to work with community organizations or government agencies to help improve the nutrition access, education and overall nutrition status of communities at large.
+You’ll also bring your knowledge of community-based nutrition programs to work with community organizations or government agencies for five weeks to help improve the nutrition access, education and overall nutrition status of communities at large.

 Program Mission